 The Managed Life

-Bureaucracies, credentials, corporate hierarchies… none of this is new.
+Bureaucracies, credentials, corporate hierarchies – none of this is new.
 What’s new is the cage got smarter.

 It’s not just a bureaucrat across a desk anymore.
-It’s recommendation algorithms that predict your preferences before you have them.
-It’s AI systems that evaluate your resume in milliseconds.
-It’s performance management software that quantifies your existence into KPIs.
+Recommendation algorithms predict your preferences before you have them.
+AI systems evaluate your resume in milliseconds.
+Performance management software quantifies your existence into KPIs.
+The old systems suppressed thumos through friction – paperwork, gatekeepers, slow processes you could occasionally rage against.
+A war of attrition.

 The new systems suppress it through convenience.
 They optimize you so smoothly you don’t notice you’re being optimized.
 The path of least resistance is increasingly the only path visible.